 - physical appearance: poor physical condition, malnourishment, untreated injuries, and looking neglected - isolation: victims may not be allowed out on their own and may appear to be under the control or influence of people accompanying them, with the absence of a parent or legal guardian.
-They may not interact and be unfamiliar in their local community - poor living conditions: victims may be living in dirty, cramped or overcrowded accommodation, with multiple children living and working at the same address or premises

-- personal belongings: few possessions, wearing the same clothes each day, and no identification documents - restricted freedom: victims have little opportunity to move freely and may be kept from having access to their passport - unusual travel times: victims may be dropped off or collected from work on a regular basis either very early or late at night - reluctant to seek help: victims may avoid eye contact, appear frightened or hesitant to approach people and have a lack of trust or concern about making a report through fear of deportation or fear of violence on their family
+They may not interact and be unfamiliar in their local community - poor living conditions: victims may be living in dirty, cramped or overcrowded accommodation, with multiple children living and working at the same address or premises - personal belongings: few possessions, wearing the same clothes each day, and no identification documents - restricted freedom: victims have little opportunity to move freely and may be kept from having access to their passport - unusual travel times: victims may be dropped off or collected from work on a regular basis either very early or late at night - reluctant to seek help: victims may avoid eye contact, appear frightened or hesitant to approach people and have lack of trust or concern about making a report should they be deported or fear of violence on their family

-If a member of Harrodian staff suspects that a pupil may be a victim they will, in the first instance, report their concerns using My Concern and speak to one of the DSLs.
+If a member of Harrodian staff suspects that a pupil may be a victim they will, in the first instance report their concerns to the DSL.